raspberrypilearning/networking-lessons/lesson-2/worksheet.md

 Before the Raspberry Pis can communicate they need to be connected together via a network.
 Normally, when a device connects to a network, it is assigned a unique identifier called an IP address.
 As we only have two Raspberry Pis we have to give each Pi its own IP address.

-1. Follow the [guide from lesson 1](lesson-1/rpi-static-ip-address.md) to configure the IP address.
+1. Follow the Static IP address setup guide from lesson 1 to configure the IP address.

 1. Repeat this procedure with your other Pi, giving this one the IP address `192.168.0.3`.